 The crew discharged and marines sent to Barracks, received our money for the Cyane & Levant and the hide and tallow ship.
 There we had a grand time for awhile.
 Shortly after I was discharged […]

 Despite an eventful and strenuous life, Joslin lived for another twenty years.
 He finally succumbed to adynamia brought about by a series of debilitating illnesses on July 20, 1864 and was buried at Mt.
 Moriah Cemetery in Philadelphia.

 1 Constitution encountered HMS Pique (36, captured from the French in 1800) on the morning of February 23, 1814 in the Mona Passage, east of Puerto Rico.

 2 HMS Tenedos and HMS Junon (both 38-gun frigates) chased Constitution into Marblehead on April 3, 1814.

 3 Joslin compressed the chronology of events.
 HMS Newcastle and HMS Acasta joined Leander off Boston in the fall of 1814.
 Constitution slipped through the blockade on December 18.

 5 The ship Susan or Susanna fell prey to Constitution on February 16, 1815.
 She carried a cargo of tallow, hides, and furs worth $75,000.

-In truth, Lt.
+6 In truth, Lt.
 Beekman Hoffman took command of Cyane and Lt.
 Henry Ballard commanded Levant.

-The island of Maio, part of the Cape Verdes.
+7 The island of Maio, part of the Cape Verdes.

-“General Henderson,” was Archibald Henderson, commandant of the Marine Corps.
+8 “General Henderson,” was Archibald Henderson, commandant of the Marine Corps.
 As a captain, he had commanded Constitution’s Marine guard in 1814-1815.

 Research Historian, USS Constitution Museum